evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 The Porsche Taycan has a **lane-keeping** assistant as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, the system warns the driver if the vehicle leaves the driving lane.

 **Side/blind spot assist** is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.
+### Driving Automation

+The Porsche Taycan offers driving automation on level 1 or 2, depending on the equipment level.

+With the   level 1 system, you get the  driving automation features.
+- Adaptive Cruise control.
+- Automatic parallel parking. (optional)

+With the Porsche InnoDrive  level 2 system, you get additional driving automation features to the ones listed above.
+- Autosteer: keeps the car in your lane and slows down if needed in traffic.
+The system limits how long you can drive without touching the steering wheel.

 ## Transportation capabilities